 Four Rangers is possible, but difficult to pull off.
-Having four squishies in the backline limits the amount of champions that you can put in the frontline.
+Having four squishes in the backline limits the number of champions that you can put in the frontline.
 If your tanks aren’t durable enough, you may not last long enough in the fights.
 This comp is also heavily countered by Assassins.
 The items you want on your carry Rangers should give you attack speed and life steal.
 Phantom Dancer is also a great lifesaver against Assassins.

 Collecting Brawlers makes the units of this class get extra health.
 Two of them grant +300 and four of them up it to +700.
 There are five Brawlers in Teamfight Tactics: Warwick, Blitzcrank, Rek’Sai, Volibear and Cho’Gath.

-With Rek’Sai and Cho’Gath you can easily stack Brawlers and Voidlings at the same time.
+With Rek’Sai and Cho’Gath, you can easily stack Brawlers and Voidlings at the same time.
 People do not really build their compositions specifically for this class.
 Flat bonus HP can be really useful early on, but it doesn’t scale that well.
-Brawlers can definitely make use of armor and magic resist, Cho’Gath can also utilize mana items really well, since his Special Ability is a giant AoE knock up.
+Brawlers can definitely make use of armor and magic resist, Cho’Gath can also utilize mana items really well since his Special Ability is a giant AoE knock up.

 Stacking this category gives Gunslingers a 50% chance to hit extra enemies with basic attacks.
-With two of those champions you can hit one extra enemy, with four of them you can hit everyone in range.
-The units are: Graves, Tristana, Lucian, Gangplank and Miss Fortune.
+With two of those champions, you can hit one extra enemy, with four of them you can hit everyone in range.
+The units are Graves, Tristana, Lucian, Gangplank and Miss Fortune.

 Placing three Shapeshifters in your team, makes them gain +100% maximum HP after they transform.
 Every character in this class uses their ultimate transform ability when they reach full mana.
 There’s one Shapeshifter for every unit tier in the game.
-Nidalee, Elise, Shyvana, Gnar and Swain.
+Nidalee, Elise, Shyvana, Gnar, and Swain.

 You always want to make sure that your champions from this class manage to use their Special Ability before they die, especially if you have the bonus active.
 That means that mana and tank stats are really good on them.
-Of course some of them will also make great use of damage items and ability power.
+Of course, some of them will also make great use of damage items and ability power.

-This passive makes them really strong against comps focused on auto attacking – especially Rangers, Gunslingers and Blademasters.
+This passive makes them really strong against comps focused on auto-attacking – especially Rangers, Gunslingers, and Blademasters.
 The drawback of a knight comp is the low damage output and relative vulnerability to spells.
 You don’t really have the possibility to kill enemy Sorcerers or Elementalists quickly.
 This can likely allow them to use multiple rotations of their Special Abilities and finally kill your beefy team.

 There a few ways of pulling off a Knights comp, getting Kindred for the Phantom passive is a good start.
-Magic Resist items can let you survive the spell casters (Dragon’s Claw provides 83% resistance to magic damage).
+Magic Resist items can let you survive the spellcasters (Dragon’s Claw provides 83% resistance to magic damage).
 Morellonomicon on Garen enables him to actually become a damage threat and carry some fights.
 You can also get a high tier unit with strong base damages like Brand, Swain or Miss Fortune and put a Knight’s Vow on them, to get them the bonus damage reduction.

-getting multiple Blademasters on the same team, gives them a 45% chance to perform a multi-strike.
+getting multiple Blademasters on the same team gives them a 45% chance to perform a multi-strike.
 With three of them it’s a double attack, with six it goes up to a triple-hit.
-All the units in this class are: Fiora, Shen, Aatrox, Gangplank, Draven and Yasuo.
+All the units in this class are Fiora, Shen, Aatrox, Gangplank, Draven, and Yasuo.

-The most interesting aspect of that is the Gangplank, since he belongs to both the Blademasters and Gunslingers.
+The most interesting aspect of that is the Gangplank since he belongs to both the Blademasters and Gunslingers.
 This leads many players to attempts of combining both of those classes and getting tons of extra attacks.
 You can add the Blademaster class to another champion with the Blade of the Ruined King.
 Players often give to Lucian or Graves to give them both of those bonuses.

 Units like Aatrox or Draven can carry fights extremely hard, with Aatrox relying more on his special ability (which means that mana items are good on him) and Draven being a true auto-attacker.
-Gangplank can also deal a ton of magic damage with his powder kegs.
+Gangplank can also deal with a ton of magic damage with his powder kegs.

 There are a few problems with going for six Assassins.
 First of all, your team will usually be really squishy.
-It might not matter, if you manage to quickly delete the enemy main damage dealers, but if you don’t – they will start killing your team really fast.
+It might not matter if you manage to quickly delete the enemy main damage dealers, but if you don’t – they will start killing your team really fast.
 Secondly, both Zed and Akali are Ninjas, meaning that you shouldn’t play both of them unless you get the remaining two as well.

 An interesting adaptation that I’ve seen is building a Youmuu’s Ghostblade – the item that adds the Assassin class to another champion.
 Giving it to a tank makes them jump straight into the enemy backline and makes it easier to build up the synergy.

 Almost every champion in this class can carry really hard, but they’re extremely item-reliant to do so.
-All of them can use extra AD, but Kha’Zix is surprisingly good with tank items, Pyke needs Spear of Shojin (or even two) to be really effective and Katarina needs as much mana items as you can get.
-Her ultimate is extremely powerful AoE damage tool, but making sure that she’s able to cast it on multiple targets is the difficult part.
+All of them can use extra AD, but Kha’Zix is surprisingly good with tank items, Pyke needs Spear of Shojin (or even two) to be really effective and Katarina needs as many mana items as you can get.
+Her ultimate is an extremely powerful AoE damage tool, but making sure that she’s able to cast it on multiple targets is the difficult part.

 Stacking Sorcerers gives extra ability power to your whole team.
 With three of them it’s +35, with six it’s +100.
-It not only empowers every champion of this class not called Kassadin, but also amplifies the ultimates of the rest of your team.
+It not only empowers every champion of this class not called Kassadin but also amplifies the ultimates of the rest of your team.
 There are seven Sorcerers in this game: Kassadin, Ahri, Lulu, Morgana, Veigar, Aurelion Sol and Karthus.

 The biggest problem with stacking Sorcerers is not the possibility of getting hard countered by other players.
 It’s the Dragon.
 Having six of them Sorcs makes it basically impossible to defeat the NPC Dragons in the late game.
-That makes you not only lose HP, but also miss out on the chance of getting some more items.
+That makes you not only lose HP but also miss out on the chance of getting some more items.
 That being said, you can lose to Infernal Drake and still win the game, it’s just not something we would recommend.

 That's all the champion categories currently present in TFT.
-As you can see, there's plenty of possibilities while constructing a perfect teamcomp.
+As you can see, there's plenty of possibilities while constructing a perfect team comp.